smy1/swlab/python/README.md

 - __newname__: How should Python name the new cropped video?
 In this example, Python will name the new cropped video as "solo" (the name of the recorded control task).
 - __dur__: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as "None".
 - __amplify__: How much do we want to amplify the volume of the video?
 The higher the number we enter here, the louder the video would be.
 Needless to say, an argument of 0 means that the video will be muted.
 - __excel__: What is the path and name of the Excel file that contains information regarding subfolder names, video timing, and cropping details?
-Leave this as "None" if we want to enter this information manually.
+- other parameters: Leave them as "None" here since the information should be found in the Excel file.
+See the [examples.py](./examples.py) script for how to manually pass arguments to them.

 In the __excel file__, we should have seven columns that correspond to the last few parameters of this function (i.e., "children", "start", "end", "x1", "x2", "y1", and "y2").
 While these names can be changed to something else that is more intuitive (or even written in another language), the information _must_ be in entered in this order.